Andre-Codes/bereans_blog/_posts/2025-12-09-the-kingdom-they-expected.md

 This is why Matthew begins his Gospel with a genealogy centered on David:

-> “The record of the genealogy of Jesus the Messiah, the son of David, the son of Abraham…”
+<span class="scripture">“The record of the genealogy of Jesus the Messiah, the son of David, the son of Abraham…”</span>

 Matthew structures the genealogy to highlight that Jesus is: